What a Commercial Weight engagement involves

 On case studies and evidence

 Commercial Weight is at founding stage.
 There are no completed client engagements to reference yet.
-What exists is a theoretically rigorous framework, a working analytical tool, and a demonstrated ability to identify commercially significant demand that volume-led analysis misses — evidenced by the ten sector analyses published on this site.
+What exists is a theoretically rigorous framework, a working analytical tool, and a demonstrated ability to identify commercially significant demand that volume-led analysis misses — evidenced by the growing library of sector analyses published on this site.

 The case study in this field is the quality of the diagnosis and whether the client recognises it as accurate.
 It is not the results six months later.
 A good analysis identifies something real and commercially material that the current brief has not surfaced.
 The sector analyses demonstrate that capability.
 A bespoke engagement applies it to your market.